So we talk about those two challenges a lot 😊

 But nothing says you have to buy distressed homes.
 If that all sounds like more work than you want to do, you can always buy a turnkey property.
 These properties are either ready to rent, or already have paying tenants in place.
 For an excellent database of turnkey properties, check out Roofstock.

-Lastly, you can always go old-school and buy through wholesalers.
+Lastly, you can always go old-school and buy through real estate wholesalers.
 These tend to operate locally, so just run a quick Google search for local wholesalers and sign up for their mailing list to be notified as they have new properties available for sale.

 Driving for dollars is a classic tactic for finding motivated sellers and scoring awesome off-market deals.
 And where once it was inherently labor-intensive, today’s driving for dollars apps make it easy, fast, and almost completely automated.